Atelfo/Atelfo.github.io/_posts/2023-10-11-progress-and-concepts-of-health-and-disease.md

 [^10]: [Miller IO, Sotero de Menezes MA.
 “SCN1A Seizure Disorders” GeneReviews (2007)](https://www.ncbi.nlm.nih.gov/books/NBK1318/)
 [^11]: [Brainstorm Consortium et al. “Analysis of shared heritability in common disorders of the brain.”
 Science (New York, N.Y.) vol. 360,6395 (2018)](https://pubmed.ncbi.nlm.nih.gov/29930110/)
 [^12]: [Robinson, Natassia, and Sarah E Bergen.
 “Environmental Risk Factors for Schizophrenia and Bipolar Disorder and Their Relationship to Genetic Risk: Current Knowledge and Future Directions.” _Frontiers in genetics_ vol. 12 686666.
 28 Jun.
 2021](https://pubmed.ncbi.nlm.nih.gov/34262598/)
-[^13]: Conceptually, a bit like the 1st derivative of the position on the health phase space
+[^13]: Conceptually, a bit like the first derivative of the position on the health phase space